A growth-style fund seeking long-term development in emerging markets around the world.

 Performance

-At the sector level, stock selection in financials, consumer discretionary and health care was positive for the Fund’s performance.
-Stock selection in materials was negative for the Fund’s performance.
+At the sector level, security selection within information technology, financials and health care contributed to the Fund’s performance.
+Stock selection in consumer staples, consumer discretionary and materials detracted from performance.

 Portfolio activity

-Activity within the Fund was the outcome of the sub-advisor’s disciplined process, which is driven by stock selection, optimization and vetting.
+Portfolio activity was an outcome of the sub-advisor’s process, which are driven by a stock selection, optimization and vetting process that runs daily.